Bloody Sunday 1972

 Sunday January 30th 1972 started as any other Sunday in Derry but would end with tragedy and a population thrown into a dark backlash of opinion towards the British.

-Northern Ireland Civil Rights Association (NICRA) organised a march to start at 3PM from the Bishops Field area of the Creggan area.
-The march had already been deemed illegal by the British and from previous march’s the police force and the British proved too ruthless against peaceful demonstrators.
+The Northern Ireland Civil Rights Association (NICRA) organised a march to start at 3PM from the Bishops Field area of the Creggan.
+The march had already been deemed illegal by the British and from previous march’s the police force and the British proved too ruthless against peaceful demonstrators such as the attack on a civil rights march at Burntollet bridge.
 The plan for the march was to walk down Creggan Hill, into William Street and onto the Guildhall Square, in the City Centre area.
 Over 15,000 people attended the march which proceeded from Creggan.
 The marchers were singing songs with some describing it as a carnival like event.
-As they reached the William Street area the British Army had set-up barricades so the march was diverted into the Bogside and towards Free Derry Corner.
+As they reached the William Street area the British Army had set-up barricades so the march was diverted into the Bogside and towards Free Derry Corner, a small area that isolated itself from the Northern Ireland state known as as no-go area for the British forces.

 The Trouble Begins At The British Barricades

 A number of youths broke away from the march and proceeded to try and pass the barricades.
 They hurled abuse at the British troops along with stones and in turn the troops fired back with rubber bullets, tear gas and a water canon.
-The riot wasn’t considered intense as only a small number of people had taken part, the majority of marchers were still making their way down Creggan Hill and into the Bogside.
+The riot wasn’t considered intense as only a small number of people had taken part, the majority of marchers were still making their way down Creggan Hill and into the Bogside area.
+At first the British soldiers stood their ground at the barricades until their Armoured Saracens passed the barricades at speed.

 Paratroopers Storm The Bogside

-The air was full of C.S. gas so people were making their way to the meeting point at Free Derry Corner, it was then they could hear the distinctive sound of the Armoured Saracens that was heading towards the Bogside area.
+The air in William street was full of C.S. gas so people were making their way to the meeting point at Free Derry Corner to avoid the confrontation at the barricades, it was then they could hear the distinctive sound of the Armoured Saracens that was heading towards the Bogside area.

-Within a matter of minutes the Paratroopers opened fire into the fleeing crowds, gunning down 14 unarmed civilians.
+Within a matter of minutes the British Paratroop Regiment jumped from their Armoured Saracens and opened fire into the fleeing crowds, gunning down 14 unarmed civilians.
 Statements from witness’s described how the Paratroopers fired indiscriminately into the crowd.
-They also describe how different people had been gunned down, don’t forget there had been over 15,000 people who had witnessed this event.
+They also describe how different people had been gunned down when fleeing, shot in the back by the British Paratroopers, don’t forget there had been over 15,000 people who had witnessed this event.

 Civilians Murdered On Bloody Sunday